 MoDOT should coordinate with Great Rivers Greenway on the Brickline Greenway, which crosses I-64 at several locations.
 Furthermore, parks and school facilities should be identified with additional information during future NEPA projects.
-Impacts to these properties should be avoided if possible.
-If future improvements inhibit access or require new right-of-way or an easement from parks, school facilities, or trails, the Section 4(f) or 6(f) processes would be required, as applicable.
+While none of these are Section 6(f) resources, impacts to these properties should be avoided if possible.